Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Pure subgroups of and dynamical decomposition

 In particular, if the number $r$ of unused boundary components is at least $2$, all the factors in $\HF$ are free factors of $F_N$ (although the factor system $\hat{\calf}$, as a collection, is never a free factor system of $F_N$, see Lemma~\ref{lem_HF_JSJ} and Remark~\ref{rk:hf} below).
 When $r=1$, it may happen that the unused boundary subgroup is not a free factor of $F_N$. \end{rk}

 \begin{lemma} Let $S$ be a QH splitting of $F_N$, and $\HF$ be its factor system.
 Then $F_N$ is one-ended relative to $\HF$, and $S$ is a JSJ decomposition of $F_N$ relative to $\HF$. \end{lemma}

 \begin{proof} One-endedness follows from the fact that $\pi_1(\Sigma)$ is one-ended relative to its boundary subgroups.
-The splitting $S$ is universally elliptic because all its edge groups are conjugate in $\HF$, hence elliptic in any cyclic splitting of $F_N$ relative to $\HF$.
+The splitting $S$ is universally elliptic because each edge group is conjugate into a group in $\HF$, hence elliptic in any cyclic splitting of $F_N$ relative to $\HF$.
 Maximality follows from the fact that any cyclic splitting of $\pi_1(\Sigma)$ relative to its boundary components is dual to a multicurve on $\Sigma$, and each non-peripheral curve on $\Sigma$ is intersected non-trivially by another one.
 This shows that $\pi_1(\Sigma)$ is elliptic in any JSJ decomposition (see also \cite[Corollary~5.30]{GL-jsj}) so $S$ itself is a JSJ decomposition. \end{proof}

 \begin{rk} One-endedness implies that $\HF$ cannot a free factor system.
 The lemma also implies that $\HF$ determines $S$ uniquely up to deformation, but one can easily deduce that it actually determines $S$ up to equivariant isomorphism: the tree of cylinders $S_c$ of $S$ is determined by $\HF$ up to equivariant isomorphism and $S$ is obtained from $S_c$ by collapsing the edges of $S$ not adjacent to the QH vertex. \end{rk}